 This shows that cooperative law in Germany urgently needs to be simplified, so that this legal form will become attractive again, especially for small companies, so that they can adapt to economic changes.

-As Burchard Bösche of the Central Association of German Consumer Cooperatives has already stated, there are already initial efforts to do so: "As the central association of German consumer cooperatives, we are currently intensifying our efforts to considerably simplify the cumbersome examination process, especially for smaller cooperatives."
+The first efforts are already underway, as Burchard Bösche from the Central Association of German Consumer Cooperatives explains: "As the Central Association of German Consumer Cooperatives, we are currently working hard to simplify the cumbersome examination procedure, especially for smaller cooperatives."